spoonboy-io/morpheus-nodejs-task-plugin/README.md

 3. Discover the absolute path of your Node.js installation (mine was `/home/ollie/.nvm/versions/node/v16.15.1`)
 4. Visit the plugin settings (Admin > Integrations > Plugins) and add the absolute path as shown below:- <img width="620" alt="edit plugin settings" src="https://user-images.githubusercontent.com/7113347/174819249-2c9ecd2f-e33e-4b52-a9d5-7da6bc02f580.png">

 ### Example

-A simple script that usinsg AXIOS module - a non-core package
+In this example, we want to use a simple Node.js script in Morpheus.
+The code requires an external package, Axios, a HTTP request library.

+This is the code:-

 ```Node.js
 const axios = require('axios');